DvdChe/cheat/README.md

 # cheat

 Because searching your reminder in an external app is so boring, I made a little script to retrieve my reminders easily.
-The reminders are written in markdown and are parsed by a python script (see dependancies).
+The reminders are written in markdown and are parsed by a python script (see requirements).

 E/G :
 ```bash